 Students in the Worcester Public Schools shall attend schools based upon neighborhood district lines.
 They are also eligible to attend the six citywide magnet schools based on conditions of space availability and the magnet school being in compliance with the Worcester Public Schools' Deisolation Plan.
-The six citywide magnet schools are: (1) Chandler Magnet School, (2) City View Discovery School, (3) Goddard School of Science and Technology, (4) Jacob Hiatt Magnet School (5) Norrback Avenue School and (6) Worcester Arts Magnet School.
+The five citywide magnet schools are: (1) Chandler Magnet School, (2) City View Discovery School, (3) Jacob Hiatt Magnet School (4) Norrback Avenue School and (5) Worcester Arts Magnet School.
 Elementary students residing in the North quadrant are eligible to attend the North quadrant magnet school, Roosevelt School, based on space availability.
 Under the Voluntary Controlled Transfer Policy, transfers are permitted to any school within that school's quadrant provided the transfer has a positive effect on the minority percentage of the school and space is available.